Troop-364/T364-web/docs/campouts/instructions.md

 You can use your favorite AI assistant to draft the report before you post it.

+If a scout fills out the template, they can submit the finished report to the Scoutmaster.

 1. Copy the campout template into your editor or AI tool
 2. Ask the AI to fill in the sections using your notes, photos, and dates
 3. Review the draft carefully